charlie-vf/gay-street-games/README.md

 ### Events

 The week events section will be continously updated and details what is focussed on in each Twitch session.
+Again, the layout of this section was inspired by the Love Running project as that is where I learnt how to position a series of divs horizontally across a single background image.

 ![Twitch events](assets/images/events-ss.png)